jjmontesl/cubesviewer/doc/guide/cubesviewer-gui-installation.md

 * Python 2.7
 * Django 1.3

+You will also need the following Python packages:
+* requests
+* django-piston

 Django applications can run on local SQLite files, but if you plan to run on a different database system, you may need to install also the Python connectors for the appropriate database backend (ie. python-mysqldb).